-The Holy Hindu Temple “Pashupatinath” (Paśupatinātha Mandira) is spreading on 0.64 hectares of land including 518 temples and monuments and located on the bank of Bagmati River in the eastern part of Kathmandu Valley.
-This temple is one of the 275 Tamil Holy Abodes of Shiva in the continent and one of the four most important religious sites in Asia for devotees of Shiva.
-It is an oldest temple, and no one knows when it was built, but it exists dates back to 400 B.C.
+The Holy Hindu Temple “Pashupatinath” (Paśupatinātha Mandira) is spreading on 0.64 hectares of land including 518 temples and monuments.
+The temple is located on the bank of the Bagmati River in the eastern part of Kathmandu Valley.
+This temple is one of the 275 Tamil Holy Abodes of Shiva in the continent.
+Pashupatinath Temple is one of the four most important religious sites in Asia for devotees of Shiva.
+It is the oldest temple, no one knows when it was built?
+History books witnessed it exists dates back to 400 B.C.

 Bagmati Ganga Arti

-Ganga Aarti along with Shiva’s Tandava Bhajan which is written by Ravana is very popular and larger crowds come to listen the Arti and watch the performance of three worshipers (Pojaries) on daily and special occasions.
+Ganga Aarti along with Shiva’s Tandava Bhajan which is written by Ravana.
+Ganga Aarti is very popular and larger crowds come to listen to the Arti.
+Listen the Arti, watched the performance of three worshipers (Pojaries) on daily and special occasions.

-We reached at 5:40 after visiting different points inside the temple and enjoyed the preparation of Ganga Aarti.
-At 6:00 PM three pojaries came and started performance on pre recorded Ganga Arti and Shiva’s Tandava Bhaja.
+We reached at 5:40 after visiting different points inside the temple.
+We enjoyed the preparation of Ganga Aarti at 6:00 PM.
+Three pojaries started the performance on pre-recorded Ganga Aarti and Shiva’s Tandava Bhaja.

 More Information About Nepal: